EmbeddedOS/docs/courses/how_to_learn_effective.md

   - Make it Time-based: make yourself a realistic deadline.
 Consider the time you need to dedicate the learning goal.

 - When you have the goal: write it down: put it to some where you can see it often.

+## 4. Practice and Application

+### 13. Learning is DOING

+For example, you want to learn Tennis, you watching video how to play it.
+If you just watching it, you'll just good at **WATCHING** not **PLAYING**.
+Everything need **PRACTICING**.

+Does what you do when you're learning look like what you do when you're applying?

+### 14. Get specific with learning objectives

+Learning objectives answer the question: What should be able to do if you complete a learning experience?

+### 15. Activity: Go practice

+Look at the course the you taking, and identify where there are opportunities to practice.
+Define some authentic tasks for yourself based on your learning goal.